Ranger-Page Silver (Pb-Zn) Project

 Major discoveries in the Coeur d'Alene Mining District tend to result from deep exploration down plunge of near-surface mineral showings.
 Narrow veins near surface can expand into multimillion-ounce ore bodies at depth, where vein structures intersect Revett formation quartzites and other favorable stratigraphy.

 Consistent with the exploration history of the District, the Ranger-Page Project exhibits similar discovery potential near surface and at depth.
-This assessment is based on the comprehensive underground mining database that indicates mineralization continues at depth where historical underground mining ended.
-The latest exploration results from geophysical and geochemical surveys, extensive trenching and sampling, and geological mapping have identified new target areas with potential near-surface mineralization.
+This assessment is based on: (1) the extensive underground mining database, which indicates mineralization continues at depth beyond where previous mining ended; and (2) the latest results from geophysical and geochemical surveys, extensive trenching and sampling, and geological mapping that have identified new target areas with potential near-surface mineralization.

 Coloured areas depict IP anomalous zones dipping along faults toward the south.Figure 4: Showing network of faults and coloured IP anomalies dipping along faults toward the south.